harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/GCP/2-Harness-Concepts.md

 While setting up a new Enforcement, you can select the following:
 - **Cloud provider**: Currently we support AWS, Azure and GCP.
 - **Rules/ Rule Sets**: You can select the Rules or Rule Sets that your Enforcement will consist of.
-- **Target Accounts and Regions**: The target accounts and regions that you will be running the Enforcements on.
+- **Target Projects**: The target projects that you will be running the Enforcements on.
 - **Frequency**: The frequency for running the Enforcement.
 Currently, it can be set for hourly, daily or weekly.
 - **Time**: After setting the frequency, you can choose the time at which it runs.
 - **Dry Run Mode**: You can choose to run your Enforcement in Dry Run mode which will generate a simulation of the rule enforcement instead of performing actions.